 Look at your current supply line.
-Add 10% to the number of unfilled orders for every day for the next month.
+Add 10% to the number of orders for every day for the next month.
 Can your current staff, equipment, and standard timeline absorb that change without causing any disruption?
 For the second month going forward, bring the additional orders to 13% above current numbers.
 How does it look?
 Do you have enough staff?
 Is your equipment in shape to handle the additional demand?
 Where is the breaking point?
 20%?
 30%?
-You need to know.
+These are key questions in growth management.
+You need to know how to handle success, and how much you can handle.
 You don’t want to get there by surprise.

 Lucy and Ethel have a delicious problem!

 Clients notice the late deliveries, quality control issues, and declining customer service.
 They are frustrated that quality is fading.
 And like all bad news, it travels fast.
 Reputation and market share begin to falter.
 Rebuilding a reputation in an industry or community is a very, very slow process.
 Many companies don’t make it.
-(Think Target in Canada.)
+(For example, think Target in Canada.)

 In a period of growth, it is important to have a growth plan.
-Do you need to institute a temporary formalized training program to bring new employees up to speed?
-Is it time to tune-up or overhaul your machinery?
+Think in specifics.
+Will you need to institute a temporary formalized training program to bring new employees up to speed?
+Likewise, is it time to tune-up or overhaul your machinery?
 Are your computers due to be updated or replaced?
 Does new machinery mean you need more existing workforce training?

-Growth is great.
+In short, sales growth is great.
 It often comes as a surprise as a competitor pulls out of the market, or a new ad campaign is unusually successful.
 As soon as you notice the upswing, it’s time to build morale and loyalty.
+Add hours for pat-time employees.
 Buy the staff lunch a few times a month.
+Meanwhile, start advertising for additional staff members.
 Make sure everyone has the best quality, most functional equipment necessary to perform their job.
 The best performance from your employees comes when they feel important and respected.
 A couple of overtime hours isn’t a reward to most employees.
 Relate to them as people.
 You’ve hired them to do a job, and to do it well.
 Give them the right physical and psychological tools.